sarrme/data-science-blog/README.md

 ## Abstract
-I created a blog for sharing knowledge about data science, new papers in the subjects and explanation about the basics of statistics.
+I created a blog for sharing knowledge about data science, new papers in the subject and explanation about the basics of statistics.

 ### Source of the template
  [Start Bootstrap - Clean Blog](https://startbootstrap.com/template-overviews/clean-blog/)